Turmeric for over 5,000 years

 Turmeric has been used according to recorded history for more than 5,000 years as a spice and a medicinal herb.
 Turmeric contains compounds with medicinal properties which are called curcuminoids, the most important of which is curcumin.

 Curcumin is a substance with powerful anti-inflammatory and antioxidant properties.
 Is also widely used as an anti-depressant.
+Curcumin is also known to elevate the brain hormone BDNF which then increases the growth of new neurons and fights degenerative activity in the brain.

 Chronic inflammation of joints and infections are subsided with the use of Curcumin.
-It actually inhibits many of the molecules that cause inflammation.
+It inhibits many of the molecules that cause inflammation.

 Not only does Curcumin neutralize free radicals, it then stimulates the human body’s own antioxidant enzymes.
 How powerful is that?